 Instead, Navarro suggests reducing the number of ultra-processed foods you eat.
 Think: packaged convenience foods containing artificial sweeteners, chemical preservatives (like sodium benzoate and potassium sorbate), artificial colors, artificial flavor and texture enhancers (like hydrogenated oils and MSG), and refined starches (like bleached, refined white flour).

-Small steps to do it: “Focus on eating more whole foods like fruits, vegetables, whole grains, beans, lean meats, seafood, eggs, nuts, and seeds,” suggests Navarro.
+Small steps to succeed: “Focus on eating more whole or functional foods like fruits, vegetables, whole grains, beans, lean meats, seafood, eggs, nuts, and seeds,” suggests Navarro.
 A good way to do this?
 Plan your meals ahead, which will help you avoid making last-minute decisions and defaulting to fast food or takeout, says Navarro.
 Make a grocery list, and shop the perimeter of the store to stock up on fresh, single-ingredient foods like nuts, eggs, veggies, and fruit.

 When you do eat packaged foods, check the ingredients list before you buy.
 “If you see something unfamiliar, it’s likely an ultra-processed ingredient,” says Navarro.
 Common offenders include: chemical preservatives (like sodium benzoate and potassium sorbate), artificial colors, artificial flavor and texture enhancers (like hydrogenated oils and MSG), and refined starches (like bleached, refined white flour).